How to Enable Network Discovery via Group Policy?

 Enable network discovery GPO server 2012

-GPO turn on network discovery and file sharing
+GPO turns on network discovery and file sharing

 Group policy advanced sharing settings

-Turn on automatic setup of network connected devices group policy
+Turn on the automatic setup of network-connected devices group policy

 For Gods sake turn off the image that gets bigger and smaller, the whole page moves up and down while your trying to read it!